garretcq/garretcq/README.md

 Welcome!

-Optimist: hoping for the best.
-Futurist: exploring the future.
-Behaviorist: studying humanity.

-I'm here exploring the intersection of technology, finance, & design.
+Futurist.
+Optimist.
+Behaviorist.
+Exploring the intersection of technology, finance, & design.

 You can find me on LinkedIn, Twitter, or on Substack.